Wen-Zeng/Areal-Interpolation/README.md

 Please contact Wen Zeng alvin_z@163.com if you have any questions.

-# Paper title: Using household counts as ancillary information for areal interpolation of population: comparing formal and informal, online data sources
+# Paper title: Using household counts as ancillary information for areal interpolation of population: Comparing formal and informal, online data sources

 Wen Zeng12, Alexis Comber2